zia-ai/humanfirst-module/README.md

     * Set your HF_USERNAME and HF_PASSWORD env variable
 2. Or use HumanFirst API Key
     * Set HF_API_KEY env variable
-    * Steps to get API key - https://api-keys.humanfirst-docs.pages.dev/docs/api/
+    * Follow the steps [here](https://api-keys.humanfirst-docs.pages.dev/docs/api/) to get API key

 ### Log handling
 * HF SDK logging offers multiple options.
 Either can save the logs, print them in the console, do both or none